-If you want to learn more, please attend any of our regularly scheduled Town Council meetings, which are held on the 1st and 3rd Wednesday of every month.
+If you want to learn more, please attend any of our regularly scheduled Town Council meetings, which are held on the 1st Tuesday after the first Monday of every month and two weeks following that meeting..

 Water Conservation Tips

 Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
 Luckily, there are many low-cost and no-cost ways to conserve water.
 Small changes can make a big difference - try one today and soon it will become second nature.